 Shingles cannot be passed to people, but the virus that causes shingles “can spread from a person with active shingles to cause chickenpox in someone who had never had chickenpox or received chickenpox vaccine.”
 The virus can be spread when there is “direct contact with fluid from the rash blisters caused by shingles.”

 People who have shingles can spread the virus when it’s active and when the rash is in the blister-phase.
 If there are no visible blisters, there is no risk of passing the virus.
 When those blisters develop crusts, there is no longer a risk of infection.

 Over 95% of adults are at risk of developing shingles.
 The condition typically occurs in people who are 50 years and older, affecting nearly 1/3 of the United States population.
 When it comes to developing common complications of shingles, your risk increases at the age of 60.

-While doctors aren’t exactly sure what causes the shingles virus to become active again, there are several contributing factors that cause the perfect storm for an outbreak.
-Some of the main causes include:
+Although doctors still aren’t sure what causes shingles to reactivate, there are some contributing factors that may lead to an outbreak.
+They include: